DRV1726018/qaPruebaTecnica/README.md

 # qaPruebaTecnica
-David Ramírez - Technical interview
+David Ramírez - Technical interview.
 This is an automation technical interview based on Cypress.

 ## Installation